DearCrazyLeaf/GrenadeThrowSoundPlugin/README.md

 ## Conclusion

-GrenadeThrowSoundPlugin is a small but significant addition to the Counter-Strike 2 experience, offering a personalized touch to the game's audio landscape.
-With its seamless integration and easy configuration, it's a must-have for servers looking to enhance their player's gaming experience.
+The GrenadeThrowSoundPlugin is a fun and engaging addition to Counter-Strike 2 servers, adding a unique auditory element to the game.
+Its easy setup and customizable features make it an excellent choice for server administrators looking to enhance their players' experience and create a more immersive environment.